jwodder/kbits/src/posts/pypkg-mistakes.rst

 it if all broken packages were less broken, but I know not to get my hopes up.)

-Admittedly, most of these mistakes are due to users not using or understanding setuptools properly (aside from a Poetry antipattern that sneaked in at #2).
+Admittedly, most of these mistakes are due to users not using or understanding setuptools properly (aside from a Poetry anti-pattern that sneaked in at #2).
 Though flit and Poetry may promise to fix setuptools' usability issues, people keep on using setuptools, and it keeps on outsmarting them.
 Hopefully sites like the `Python Packaging User Guide`_ eventually expand & become mature